Clive's

 There are proposals for a future branch from North Greenwich to London City Airport or to Thamesmead, and provisions have been made at the east end of the former to allow such an extension to be built without disrupting service.

-Part of the Northern Heights proposals have come back to life.
-One set of proposals for the Chelsea-Hackney Line have suggested connecting it to a reinstated line from Finsbury Park to East Finchley, with trains then continuing on to High Barnet (it's not clear how the Mill Hill East branch would be treated).
+Part of the Northern Heights proposals came back to life for a while.
+One set of proposals for the Chelsea-Hackney Line suggested connecting it to a reinstated line from Finsbury Park to East Finchley, with trains then continuing on to High Barnet (it's not clear how the Mill Hill East branch would have be treated).
+This proposal has since been dropped.

 As part of the plans to increase the frequency of trains on the line, which requires the ability to turn round trains more easily at the eastern end, it is proposed to add another platform on the eastern side of Cockfosters and another on the west side of Oakwood (using an existing siding), plus an extra track and flyover to avoid conflicts.
 There are also proposals to build platforms on the Central Line at Park Royal station (apparently this will be 200m from the Piccadilly Line platforms because the Railway Inspectorate will not allow the latter to be moved).